YMT-Yamete/PHP-AutoID-Function/README.md

 2. Import this php file in your code.

+3. Replace your database name in $connect.

-3. Insert AutoID function into a variable.
+4. Insert AutoID function into a variable.

-4. Your auto ID is generated.
+5. Your auto ID is generated.